Concentrated Animal Feeding Operation (CAFO) General Permit: Making Changes to an approved Notice of Intent

 - Adding crops or yield goals.

-Visit the Substantial Change webpage for details on how to apply and the review process.
-TCEQ files substantial changes with the Office of the Chief Clerk (OCC) for public notice and public participation.
-Note: A manure production increase of greater than 50% from the initial authorization is a significant expansion and cannot be processed as an NOC (see item 1. above).
+Note: A manure production increase of greater than 50% from the initial authorization is a significant expansion and cannot be processed as an NOC (see Significant Expression).

 - Decreasing the number of confined animals.